National Institute of Social Sciences: Research support

 In its first two decades, the National Institute published an annual Journal of the National Institute of Social Sciences, which included articles by members and scholars.
 The 1920 journal, for example, included articles by the noted economist and sociologist Thorstein Veblen and academic Virginia Gildersleeve.

 In the 1970s, the National Institute supported a national project on experiential education.
 The project was begun in 1974 by Frank Pace Jr., the NISS president, to strengthen field experiential education and support the NISS's "original mission and function."

 Grants and scholarships

 In 2011 the Institute began awarding Dissertation Grants (originally called Seed Grants) to graduate students completing dissertations in social science fields.
-In 2016, it was announced that Hirokazu Shirado, then a graduate student at Yale University, would receive the fourth Seed Grant through this program.
-The 2020 recipients were Gabriel Raeburn, a doctoral candidate in Religious Studies and History at the University of Pennsylvania, and Francisco Lara-García, a doctoral candidate and Paul Lazarsfeld Fellow in the Department of Sociology at Columbia University in the City of New York.
-The 2021 recipient was Emma Gilheany, a doctoral candidate in Anthropology at the University of Chicago.
-The 2022 recipients are Betsy Priem, Nicolas Rodrigo, Jessica Schirmer, Cameron McAllister, Brooke McKenna.
+To date, 30 unrestricted grants have been awarded.